Jed Bartlet: Presidency

-Zoey Bartlet is kidnapped on the day of her graduation from Georgetown University, possibly in retaliation for the assassination of the Qumari defense minister, Abdul ibn Shareef, which her father authorized.
-While Zoey is missing, President Bartlet fears he is incapable of maintaining the necessary dispassion while his daughter is in such danger and invokes Section 3 of the 25th Amendment, declaring himself incapacitated and transferring the powers of the presidency to the next person in the presidential line of succession.
+Zoey Bartlet is kidnapped on the day of her graduation from Georgetown University, possibly in retaliation for the assassination of the Qumari defence minister, Abdul ibn Shareef, which her father authorized.
+While Zoey is missing, President Bartlet fears he is incapable of maintaining the necessary dispassion while his daughter is in such danger and invokes Section 3 of the Twenty-fifth Amendment to the United States Constitution, declaring himself incapacitated and transferring the powers of the presidency to the next person in the presidential line of succession.
 Due to the resignation a few days earlier of Vice President Hoynes, the Speaker of the House, Republican Glen Allen Walken, becomes Acting President of the United States.
-Zoey recovered with only minor injuries several days later and President Bartlet reassumes his office shortly thereafter.
+Zoey recovers with only minor injuries several days later and President Bartlet reassumes his office shortly thereafter.

-Soon after Bartlet resumes the presidency, he faces off against Jeff Haffley, the newly elected Speaker of the House (replacing Walken, who was forced to resign in order to fulfill his duties as acting president) on intense budget negotiations that break down to the point where the federal government is shut down (similar to the real world 1995 and 1996 shutdowns during the Clinton administration).
+Soon after Bartlet resumes the presidency, he faces off against Jeff Haffley, the newly elected Speaker of the House (replacing Walken, who was forced to resign in order to fulfil his duties as acting president) on intense budget negotiations that break down to the point where the federal government is shut down (similar to the real world 1995 and 1996 shutdowns during the Clinton administration).
 Eventually, Bartlet topples Haffley's influence and sees to it that the Speaker's power declines thereafter.

 At the end of the fifth season and the beginning of the sixth, the Bartlet administration is dragged into the Israeli-Arab dispute after terrorists attack U.S. government officials on a trip to Gaza.
 Eventually, after intense negotiations at Camp David between the Israelis and the Palestinians, Bartlet manages to secure a peace agreement but at a great cost, firing his chief of staff Leo McGarry in a disagreement over the conflict.
 McGarry has a heart attack but later returns to work as Special Counsellor to the President.
 CJ Cregg succeeds him as chief of staff.

 On a trip to China, Bartlet is left temporarily paralyzed by an attack of multiple sclerosis.
-As a result, he briefly uses a wheelchair, but soon recovers although he is left somewhat weakened by the attack.
+As a result, he briefly uses a wheelchair but soon recovers although he is left somewhat weakened by the attack.
 After seeing Congressman Matt Santos' stirring speech at the Democratic National Convention, Bartlet has a chat with a New York Democratic leader who had previously refused to support Santos due to concerns over education policy; the leader reverses his course and Santos becomes the Democratic nominee for president.

 In the seventh and final season of The West Wing, Bartlet is in the last year of his term as president.
 Near the end of the season, Congressman Matt Santos of Texas defeats the Republican nominee, Senator Arnold Vinick of California, in the 2006 presidential election and thereby becomes Bartlet's successor.
 After Santos' inauguration, Bartlet returns to his New Hampshire home aboard Air Force One with his wife and while en route has the last word of the series.
-Mrs. Bartlet asks the introspective former president what he is thinking about, and Bartlet replies: "Tomorrow."
+Mrs Bartlet asks the introspective former president what he is thinking about, and Bartlet replies: "Tomorrow."